zheng-wang/irontest/README.md

 To verify the application is successfully launched, open a web browser (Chrome is preferred), and go to Iron Test home page http://localhost:8081/ui (no ending '/').

-If this is the first time you launch the application in the `<IronTest_Home>` folder, you will see two sub-folders created
+If this is the first time you launch the application, you will see two new folders created under `<IronTest_Home>`.

     database - where Iron Test database is located.
 The database is used to store all test cases, environments, endpoints, etc. you create using Iron Test.